ktutnik/benalu/README.md

 like [Inversify 1.x](http://inversify.io)

 ###Features
+1. Can proxy a Function prototype or an object.

+2. Can proxy method & property

+3. Can add multiple

 ###How To Use It
 Using benalu is very simple.
 You start building your proxy by using `Benalu` builder